gamalielcabria/gamalielcabria.github.io/Intro2Bioinfo/Lesson1.md

 # <ins>Exercise 1: Accessing Terminal</ins>
 For this exercise we will be utilising a web-based terminal through the Binder and JupyterLab interface.

-{: note }
+{: .info }
-> 📝 **Note:**  JupyterLab is an organizing program to run different programming language in uniform and replicable manner.
+>JupyterLab is an organizing program to run different programming language in uniform and replicable manner.
 It is a great tool for bioinformatics and data analysis.
 This guide is made through JupyterLabs and we will talk more about it in the future.
 Meanwhile, Binder is an online repository for Jupyter notebooks that allow reproducibility with colleages and anyone you want online.

 To open a terminal in Binder, we will use the JupyterLab made for Happy Bell Bioinformatics <cite>(Lee, 2019)</cite>:
 1. Open a Firefox (Preferrably)